-Once you have decided to take the plunge to test online advertising, the next question you are likely to have is, “What budget should I set for online advertising?”
+Once you have made the plunge and decide to test online advertising, the next question you are likely to have is, “What budget should I spend on online advertising?”

-This is because even if you are able to get more performance data faster with a larger budget, it still takes time to interpret results and to then act on them to improve performance.
-If you had $1 million to spend on online ads, but only three days to spend it, there are only so many updates or tweaks you would be able to make on such a short time frame.
-Most online advertising systems have a reporting delay between when your budget is spent and when you can see and act on the results adding to the challenge.
+This is because even if you are able to get more performance data faster with a larger budget, it still takes time to interpret the results and then act on them to improve performance.
+If you had $1 million to spend on online ads, but only three days to spend it, there are only so many updates or tweaks you would be able to make based on the data you get back (there is typically a 12-24 hour reporting delay between when your budget is spent and when you can see and act on the results).

 Use Your Cost-Per-Goal to Determine Your Total Budget

 It is important to keep in mind that there is no single ‘correct budget’ number to use for your online ad tests, and that the number you end up with should factor in your cost-per-goal.
 At a minimum, we would recommend a budget of cost-per-goal * 50 (or an absolute minimum of cost-per-goal * 30).
-If you don’t currently have a goal or a cost-per-goal, use your price-per-sale instead (e.g. if you sell a $50 product, use $50 as your cost-per-goal).
+If you don’t currently have a goal or a cost-per-goal, use the cost of your product instead (e.g. if you sell a $50 product, use $50 as your cost-per-goal).
 So, with a $50 cost-per-goal, you ideally have a minimum test budget of $2.5k over the course of your test.
 If your product is $100, that’s a minimum of a $5k budget over the course of your test.
-This is illustrated in the following table:

 Set Reasonable Benchmarks

-︎︎︎02 Exceeding Past Performance: If you have run online advertising before, and are working with a new partner, it is often best to use past performance as your benchmark and to see if you are able to beat it with this new test.
-Alternatively, if you are testing a new channel, it can often make sense to judge performance off the previous channel (e.g. if you have only run Facebook ads in the past, and want to do a Google Ads test, use your Facebook ads performance as your performance benchmark).
+1).
+Past Performance: If you have run online advertising before, and are working with a new partner, it is often best to use past performance as your benchmark and to see if you are able to beat it with this new test.
+Alternatively, if you are testing a new channel, it can often make sense to judge performance off the previous channel (e.g. if you have only run FB ads in the past, and want to do a Google Ads test, use your FB ads performance as your performance benchmark).
 2).
 Business Profitability/ROI: A great benchmark to use if you have the numbers at your disposal is to use business profitability as your benchmark.
 For example, if your product is $50, and you know that your profit margin is 75%, then you could set your goal for the advertising test as a cost-per-sale of $37.50 or better.
 3).
 No Goal or Benchmark (Continuous Improvement): If you don’t have good data for #1 or #2, a decent approach is to simply start your test, see where performance is after the first week, and aim to consistently lower the cost-per-goal by the end of the test.
 This approach often isn’t quite as effective as #1 or #2, but it’s not a terrible alternative.